simoncblyth/opticks/notes/progress.rst

       * https://bitbucket.org/simoncblyth/opticks/src/master/notes/issues/GeneralSphereDEV.rst
       * :doc:`/notes/issues/GeneralSphereDEV`

-      * perhaps implementing CSG_ICONTIGUOUS (need better name) that does for intersections what CSG_CONTIGUOUS
+      * perhaps implementing CSG_OVERLAP that does for intersections what CSG_CONTIGUOUS
         does for unions would allow implementing the general sphere directly with planes and cones rather than with pairs-of-planes and pairs-of-cones